 Setting your hair in rollers is one of the absolute best ways to add lasting volume to your hair… and it’s pretty easy to do at home.

-You can use this technique to add tight curls and waves… or you can just use it to give your hair bounce and body without the curl.
+You can use this technique if you want curly hair and waves… or you can use it to give your straight hair bounce and body without the curl.

 There are a few different ways you can achieve this look…